Viral0401/Fitzen/README.md

 7. **Live Therapy Sessions:**
    - Join scheduled live therapy sessions in the "Therapy" section.

-## Contributing

-We welcome contributions to enhance the Health and Fitness Tracker.
-Please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

----

-*Note: Replace placeholder texts (14.12.23, hargun13, etc.) with actual information.*